armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to boot?

 Insert SD card into a slot and power the board.
-First boot takes around 3 minutes then it reboots and you will need to wait another one minute to login.
-This delay is because system updates package list and creates 128Mb emergency SWAP on the SD card.

-Normal boot (with DHCP) takes up to 35 seconds with a class 10 SD Card and cheapest board.
+(First) boot (with DHCP) takes up to 35 seconds with a class 10 SD Card and cheapest board.

 # How to login?

-Login as **root** on console or via SSH and use password **1234**.
+Login as **root** on console (HDMI / serial) or via SSH and use password **1234**.
 You will be prompted to change this password at first login.
 You will then be asked to create a normal user account that is sudo enabled (beware of default QWERTY keyboard settings at this stage).

 Desktop images starts into desktop without asking for password.
 To change this add some display manager: